jefftranter/6502/LogicAnalyzer/README.md

 registers.
 It uses the Teensyduino add-on to the Arduino IDE.

-The 6809 version is similar, but does not support disassembly as this is harder to do for the 6502 than the 6809.
+The 6809 version is similar, but does not support disassembly as this is harder to do for the 6809 than the 6502 or Z80 as there is no simple way to detect an instruction fetch.